AoJ/Lactate/benchmark/results.md

 ### Notes

-+ Insigificant req/s difference between `/jquery.min.js` and `/` requests, as node-static attempts to serve default files without breaking early if the path does not exist
++ Insigificant reqs / s difference between `/jquery.min.js` and `/` requests, as node-static attempts to serve default files without breaking early if the path does not exist

 ## paperboy